patrick-ve/de-burgerlijke-app/docs/recipes-prd.md

 - **As a user, I want to** generate a shopping list based on my scheduled meals for the upcoming week **so that** I know exactly what ingredients to buy.
 - **As a user, I want to** adjust the number of portions for a recipe **so that** the ingredient amounts in the recipe details and the shopping list update accordingly.
 - **As a user, I want to** view and manage my scheduled meals in a calendar or weekly view **so that** I have a clear overview of my meal plan.
+- **As a user concerned about budget, I want to** see the estimated total cost of my generated shopping list **so that** I can anticipate my grocery expenses.
+- **As a user concerned about budget, I want to** see price options for items on my shopping list from different Dutch supermarkets **so that** I can find the cheapest place to buy them.
+- **As a user concerned about inflation, I want to** view historical price trends for specific grocery items **so that** I can understand how prices have changed over time.
+- **As a user, I want to** be able to select a preferred supermarket or find the overall cheapest combination for my shopping list **so that** I can optimize my shopping strategy.

 ## 4. Features & Requirements